jolod/flc/doc/for-component-users.md

 ### Stopping modified components

 We immediately notice that *flc* separates started components from the recipe for starting them.
-A benefit to this is that if you change your *component* record while it is started, then the new stop method would be called but with the old record value.
 In *flc*, the stop function that is called is the one that was defined during start.
+In contrast, if you change your *component* record while it is started, then the **new** stop method would be called but with the **old** record value.
 If you want to patch the stop behavior while running, the *component* way is what you want.
 If you want to evolve a component while it is running, then the *flc* way is what you want.

 ### Configuration